 Mediterranean Oat Bake

 making Mediterranean Oat Bake

 Then it’s just a case of transferring to a baking tin.
-I’ve used a 2 lb / 900ml loaf tin this time, but a 20cm square tin is fine too.
+I’ve used a 2 lb / 900ml loaf tin but a 20cm square tin is fine too.
 Whichever you use, either grease it with some extra butter or, as I do, use a paper liner or greaseproof paper.
 Be sure to press the mixture down well and smooth over the top.
 A final drizzle of olive oil, and it’s ready to bake in a preheated oven.

+Mediterranean Oat Bake